How to Do

 How to Do Thrust Squats

-The squat thrust should begin with a good posture to avoid injury.
+Thrust squats should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the squat thrust.
+If any pain is experienced, immediately stop the thrust squats.

 1. Bring knees to chest and then jump forcefully up in the air, arms to the sky, as if performing a jump squat.

 2. Land in a stable position on the midpoint of the feet and quickly return to a push-up position by kicking out legs into full extension and dropping onto hands.